Skip to main content

 Resources

-Online Support Services for those who cannot, or prefer not to, use the phone
+Support services for those who cannot use the phone or prefer not to

-• Dial House (Leeds, UK) offers support in person, by phone, British Sign Language (BSL), text, and Skype.
+• Dial House (Leeds, UK) offers support in person, by phone, British Sign Language (BSL), text, and FaceTime.

 • Safeline (UK) offers support to people in their journey through sexual abuse and rape, by email, phone, live chat, and social media.